joelparkerhenderson/demo-rust-rocket/README.md

 This demo shows how to:

-* Configure Rocket by using a Rocket.toml file.
+* Configure Rocket by using a file `Rocket.toml`

+* Set the Rocket environment by using a file `.env`

 * Create a static route and handler.